buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcTopologyResource/Entities/IfcOrientedEdge.md

 ![example](../../../../figures/ifcadvancedbrep_02.png)

-Figure 1 &mdash; Curve on surface representation of an
+Figure 1 — Curve on surface representation of an

 > EXAMPLE Figure 1 illustrates an example where the <em>CurveOnSurface</em> is provided in addition to the curve geometry of the <em>IfcEdgeCurve</em>.